 Strategic Aims & Outcomes Strategic Objective Key measures of success and impact Key Risks hip Establish and grow everyday leadership to realise our common goals.
 Ensure all leaders and managers are aware of their responsibilities and have the capacity to fulfil them.
 Excellent leadership recognised internally (staff survey) and externally Ineffective leadership or management skills leading to high turnover of high-quality Leaders Collaborate and learn from peers in the sector and beyond to build best practices.
-The charity is recognised as an excellent place to work (staff survey and exit surveys). nent and Develop managers as leaders in their disciplines.
+The charity is recognised as an excellent place to work (staff survey and exit surveys). ent and Develop managers as leaders in their disciplines.
 Number and quality of internal applications and appointments for leadership roles.
-Aanagen Provide an induction programme that sets the benchmark for our development programme.
+Janagem Provide an induction programme that sets the benchmark for our development programme.
 Overall staff engagement survey scores and feedback.
 Excellent Management and Leadership Work in partnership with our trade unions to develop our approach to staff engagement, communication, and collaboration.
 Ensure leaders communicate and exemplify our values. ealthy Create a progressive, collaborative, healthy, and enjoyable working environment that benefits both customers and staff.
 Maintain our staff engagement surveys and listen to staff.
 Overall staff engagement survey scores and feedback.
 Sickness levels rise because triggers are not identified and addressed early or properly.
 Collaborative, and Healthy Environment Actively support health and wellbeing through Healthy Working Lives and at- work programme.
-Ratings of management and leadership through staff engagement surveys.
+Maintain effective internal Ratings of management and leadership through staff engagement surveys.
+Sickness and absence rates.
 Accidents or health and safety issues arising from lack of training and development.
-Collaborative Environment Maintain effective internal communications.
-Enable leaders to proactively Sickness and absence rates.
-Progressive, Colla Envii assess staff wellbeing, health, and safety within their teams and provide appropriate management information to ensure the maintenance and improvement of a healthy Prog environment.
+Progressive, Collaborative Environment communications.
+Enable leaders to proactively assess staff wellbeing, health, and safety within their teams and provide appropriate management information to ensure the maintenance and improvement of a healthy Progr environment.
 Foster a culture of continuous improvement and learning.
 Stability and Sustainability Develop apprenticeships, volunteering, internships, or work placement opportunities as pathways to employment with us.
 Plan, implement, and communicate change clearly, sensitively, and thoughtfully.
 Evidence of well-managed change programme (audits, feedback, or pulse surveys).
-Poorly implemented change impacting staff morale, engagement, absenteeism, and wellbeing.
-Stab Susta Stress-related absence rates relative to the sector.
+Stress-related absence rates Poorly implemented change impacting staff morale, engagement, absenteeism, and wellbeing.
+Sta Sus relative to the sector.
 Community Impact Undertake periodic social impact surveys to evaluate our effectiveness in line with community planning.